hgb-bin-proteomics/MSAnnika/README.md

 ## Usage

 MS Annika makes use of the workflow interface in Proteome Discoverer, which should be straight-forward to use.
 Step by step instructions for people unfamiliar with Proteome Discoverer are given in the [tutorial](#Tutorial).
 The below sections also give an overview of parameters, results, example workflows and example data.
 Typically an analysis with MS Annika takes a few minutes for small samples and up to a few hours for larger samples and proteome-wide searches.
+Please also refer to the specific sections for Astral and timsTOF data if you are analyzing such data.

 ## Parameters & Results